a collection of notes on areas of personal interest

 Compare the above with this which is another dramatic illustration of the problem created when walls are constructed from irregular desert stones.
 The inability to bond the junction of the two adjacent walls has caused them to fail in a precise demonstration of the corner’s lack of structural integrity.
 It is interesting to see that the stones forming the internal face of the room remain, showing that the wall is built of an internal and external facing of stones with an infilling of smaller stones included in order to avoid spaces within the structure that would create weaknesses.
 Moreover, it is notable that there is a lack of through stones that would bind the internal and external faces together, improving structural integrity.
 In this case, the rains have caused difficulties at the foot of the wall, washing away its protection and creating this pattern of failure.

 Here is an example of a rounded corner on a two storey building in Doha, this photograph shows the ground floor supporting a badgheer at first floor level.
 The whole structure appears to be missing a final coat of juss so it is possible to see how the first floor corner is supported by cantilevered wooden beams.
 However, the structural design is curious.
 Note that the beams are larger than mangrove poles but also appear not to be squared off which suggests a different timber, perhaps palm tree.
 The technique of rounding the walls at ground floor level helps to strengthen the corner but, as a notable feature, the first floor is also rounded leaving just the floor construction expressed as a right-angled element of the construction.
-Examination of the photograph suggests that this band is constructed of faroush.
+Examination of the photograph suggests that this band is constructed of faruwsh.
 The photograph was taken in the late nineteen seventies and my impression is that work on completing the construction was delayed and the building left uncompleted.

-It is unusual to see large quantities of faroush being used but here is a detail of a wall in the north of the country illustrating its character.
+It is unusual to see large quantities of faruwsh being used but here is a detail of a wall in the north of the country illustrating its character.
 There were a number of reasons for using this material in building construction.
 Basically, the material is dead coral.
 It is lighter in weight than desert hasa, its form, due to its striated character, makes it suitable for building bonded and, therefore, more stable walls, it is more insulative than desert hasa and, adjacent to the coast, it was readily available for the construction of littoral developments.
 Having said that, it is rare to find it used in quantity.
 Because of its insulating character its environmental response doesn’t work in the same way as does that of walls built of hasa which rely upon the relatively slow heat gain through the day and the release of heat during the night.
-Walls of faroush have a slower and smaller response that, theoretically, would suggest a different form of building.
+Walls of faruwsh have a slower and smaller response that, theoretically, would suggest a different form of building.
 However, I know little about this and would be grateful for any information on it.
 What would be significant is the heavy saline content of such walls and, presumably, their juss mortar which would have been most likely manufactured using sea water.
 Note, in this wall, the extensive deterioration of the mortar compared with the hasa walls constructed in the desert above.

-This detail from the above photograph shows pieces of the faroush.
+This detail from the above photograph shows pieces of the faruwsh.
 They are approximately 300mm across and about 60mm high.
 Note the irregular texture of the stones which suits the adhesion of mortar but, ironically, the lack of juss as has been mentioned above, but the apparent use of suban for the juss mortar.
 The use of suban is interesting as it will have brought additional insulative quality to the wall.
 It was also a very common material on beaches throughout the country and, perhaps, would have been more available to the builders than might have been ordinary sand from the desert.

 This photograph was also taken around the same time as that of the rounded corner building above in Al Wakra and shows a building whose external surfaces have been finished.
 It was, however, abandoned and, as can be seen at the top of the building, there is evidence of the beginnings of failure at least of the juss, but more probably of the underlying masonry construction above the curved element of the corner masonry.
 The failure of the squared masonry corner at roof level is understandable, as explained above due both to the lack of bonding at the corner as well as its exposure to the elements.